craftersshaft/FunkinWarehouse/README.md

 Tutorial, Spookeez, Fresh, Roses, Pico by Kawai Sprite and assets from the main devs of fnf

 Mods:
-Garcello by Rageminer and Atsuover
+Nerves from Garcello by Rageminer and Atsuover

 Jokes:
 Pico (Orange Cover) by Annoying Orange